 Three fun Cleveland eateries:

-- Seti’s Polish Boys (Industrial Valley.
+• Seti’s Polish Boys (Industrial Valley.
 It’s a food truck in a seemingly random area.
-But they make the best Polish Boy in town, i.e. a kielbasa link topped with fries, cole slaw and hot sauce.)
+But they make the best Polish Boy in town, i.e. a kielbasa link topped with fries, cole slaw and hot sauce.
+It’s temporarily closed as the proprietor recovers from a cancer scare; until then, if you need to scratch this itch, you can get a really good polish boy at Mabel’s BBQ, a Michael Symon restaurant.)

-- Butcher and the Brewer (Downtown.
+• Butcher and the Brewer (Downtown.
 As the name implies, good meats and good in-house brews.
-Right across from Mabel’s BBQ, another fine choice.)
+Right across from Mabel’s BBQ.)

 Three places to imbibe before the game:

-- Winking Lizard (Ballpark.
+• City Tap (Ballpark.
 My fave of the close-to-the-park bars.
-100+ beer available.)
+50 beer on tap.)

 One bar in the area worth hitting:

 Do an Ohio City pub crawl.
-Highlights include Market Garden Brewery, Hansa Brewery and Nano Brewing.
-Walk a little further and get Bookhouse and (my favorite of the bunch) Saucy Works.
+Highlights include Market Garden Brewery, Hansa Brewery and Nano Brew.
+Walk a little further and get Bookhouse and (my favorite of the bunch) Saucy Brew Works.

 Three craft breweries in the area worthy of your time: